President and Chief Executive Officer

 With more than 25 years of experience in HIT, Pat is well known for developing industry-leading, flexible HIT solutions that reflect clients’ unique business needs.
 One example is Pat’s creation of the company’s shared services business model which allows CareTech clients the ability to access, as needed, specialized technical talent without increasing headcount.
 This shared services approach includes a core group of technical experts certified in all major healthcare hardware and software platforms including: Cerner, Epic, McKesson, Meditech and Lawson as well as Citrix, Cisco, Oracle and many others.
 Additionally, anticipating the growing support needs of hospitals post Meaningful Use, Pat developed and commercialized the company’s Service Desk offering, the industry’s only healthcare-specific 24/7/365 help desk, and launched CareTech’s data center hosting for healthcare operation.

-Customer service is Pat’s number one priority which is reflected in CareTech Solutions’ consecutive 2008 and 2009 Best in KLAS awards for IT Outsourcing (Extensive) as ranked by healthcare executives and professionals in the Top 20 Best in KLAS Awards: Software & Professional Services report.
+Customer service is Pat’s number one priority which is reflected in CareTech Solutions’ 2008, 2009, 2010, 2011 and 2013 Best in KLAS awards for IT Outsourcing (Extensive) as well as the 2012 and 2013 Outsourcing (Partial) as ranked by healthcare executives and professionals in the Top 20 Best in KLAS Awards: Software & Professional Services report.
 In addition, CareTech’s clients are consistently recognized as Healthcare’s Most Wired by Hospitals & Health Networks (H&HN) magazine of the American Hospital Association.

 Pat joined CareTech Solutions in 2002 as Chief Technology Officer.
 Before joining CareTech, Pat was vice president and chief information officer of Hurley Medical Center in Flint, Mich., where he had operational responsibility for Information Services, Medical Records, Service Access Management and Admitting.
 Before joining Hurley in 1995, Pat was director of Financial, Administrative and Managed Care Systems at Henry Ford Health System in Detroit.
 He holds a bachelor’s degree in business administration from Northwood University in Midland, Mich., and numerous certifications in information technology from ITT Institute.